Privacy Notice: Students

-- Communicate marketing messages to you (unless you opt out).
+- communicate marketing messages to you (unless you opt out).
 It is in the University’s legitimate interests to promote its services, courses and events to those who may be interested.

-- Deliver some services and facilities to you such as the Careers Service and the Alumni Network.
+- deliver some services and facilities to you such as IT services, the Careers Service and the Alumni Network.
 It is in the interests of you, our student, to have access to careers advice to help you plan for your future and secure employment, and to be provided with other beneficial services as part of your University experience, to help you get the most out of your time at UCLan and beyond and achieve the best academic result you can.

-- Provide a security service and CCTV monitoring.
+- provide a security service and CCTV monitoring.
 It is in the interests of the University community and the general public to make UCLan a safe and secure place to live and study.

-- Produce some internal reports, research and statistics.
+- produce some internal reports, research and statistics.
 It is in our legitimate interests to use these to evaluate, plan and assess how the University is operating and make any changes we think are appropriate and will benefit current and future students.

 We also process some information only if you provide your consent.
 In this case, Article 6(1)(a) applies, and Article 9(2)(a) applies where the information is special category data (special category data is information about your race, ethnic origin, political opinions, religious beliefs, trade union membership, genetic data, biometric data used for ID purposes, health, sex life or sexual orientation).
 It will be clear where we are relying on your consent to collect and use your information because consent will be requested at the time you provide the information.
 When you are asked for consent, we will explain why we are asking for the information and how we will use it if you choose to provide it.
 Consent can be withdrawn at any time and we will explain how you can do this in each individual case.